zoug2016/gps-timekeep/README.md

 The result should be that the Pi will continuously get current time from the GPS unit, which will be then served outside via a NTP daemon.
 The NTP deamon will *not* run if the GPS unit does not have a signal (so as not to announce wrong time).
 A simple web interface is provided, to monitor the status of the GPS, NTP daemon, and some other server status data.

+Note that this setup is **not** secure, so don't let the net see your Pi!
+(I.e. use it behind a firewall or something.)

 # Installation

 #### ... from a freshly installed raspbian: